sodascience/metasyn/README.md

 ## Features
 ### Generating metadata from a dataset
-MetaSynth can generate metadata from any given dataset (provided as polars or pandas dataframe).

-This metadata describes the structure and characteristics of the variables in the synthetic dataset (including their names, types, data types, proportion of missing values, and distribution specifications).
+MetaSynth can generate metadata from any given dataset (provided as polars or pandas dataframe) in the form of MetaFrames.
+MetaFrames encapsulate the structure and characteristics of each column in the original dataset (including their names, variable types, data types, proportion of missing values and distribution specifications) and serve as complete recipes for generating new synthetic data.

-This metadata follows the GMF standard, [Generative Metadata Format (GMF)](https://github.com/sodascience/generative_metadata_format) and as such is designed to be easy to read.
-It can be exported as .JSON file allowing for manual and automatic editing, as well as easy sharing.
+MetaFrames follow the GMF standard, [Generative Metadata Format (GMF)](https://github.com/sodascience/generative_metadata_format) and as such are designed to be easy to read.
+MetaFrames can be exported as .JSON file allowing for manual and automatic editing, as well as easy sharing.

 ![Metadata_generation_flowchart](docs/source/images/flow_metadata_generation.png)

 <details>
-<summary> A simple example of a GMF file: </summary>
+<summary> A simple example of an exported MetaFrame (following the GMF standard): </summary>

 ```json
  {